Campus Locations

 204-325-9672

-Applied Research at RRC
+Applied Research at RRC Polytech

-Red River College is a Canadian leader in applied research and commercialization, providing industry partners with research support, technical services and training in areas that align with the institution’s expertise, resources and facilities.
+Red River College Polytechnic is a Canadian leader in applied research and commercialization, providing industry partners with research support, technical services and training in areas that align with the institution’s expertise, resources and facilities.
 Areas of focus include: